kubernetes/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins.md

 that you can use to advertise system hardware resources to the
 {{< glossary_tooltip term_id="kubelet" >}}.

-Instead of customising the code for Kubernetes itself, vendors can implement a device plugin that you deploy either manually or as a {{< glossary_tooltip term_id="daemonset" >}}.
+Instead of customizing the code for Kubernetes itself, vendors can implement a device plugin that you deploy either manually or as a {{< glossary_tooltip term_id="daemonset" >}}.
 The targeted devices include GPUs, high-performance NICs, FPGAs, InfiniBand adapters, and other similar computing resources that may require vendor specific initialization